 - Do you have a will and when was it last updated?

 Your financial advisor will also need to know your risk tolerance regarding investments as well as any other specific considerations such as children’s advanced education costs, elderly relatives that may need financial assistance, any special-needs family members, and the like.

-I’m Saul Simon, a Certified Financial Planner and I’ve been helping clients with their financial, retirement, and estate plans for over 35 years.
+I’m Saul Simon, a CERTIFIED FINANCIAL PLANNER™ Professional and I’ve been helping clients with their financial, retirement, and estate plans for over 35 years.
 I’m a fee-based financial advisor

 My true purpose has always been to help individuals and families grow, preserve and protect their wealth, and plan for a comfortable retirement.